HEPTACOM/heptaconnect-docs/docs/reference/adr/2022-01-24-semver-with-generation-version.md

 ## Consequences

 Releases need to have a rating to explain our expectations like increments in second place is still a major breaking change.
+Every repository that follows this variance in semver must have an explanation in its README.md file.
+Related packages should follow this versioning schema to reduce ambiguities.

 ### Pros